Arthur Balfour: Early career

 In 1874 Balfour was elected Conservative Member of Parliament (MP) for Hertford until 1885.
 From 1885 to 1906 he served as the Member of Parliament for Manchester East.
 In spring 1878, he became private secretary to his uncle Lord Salisbury.
 He accompanied Salisbury (then Foreign Secretary) to the Congress of Berlin and gained his first experience in international politics in connection with the settlement of the Russo-Turkish conflict.
 At the same time he became known in the world of letters; the academic subtlety and literary achievement of his Defence of Philosophic Doubt (1879) suggested he might make a reputation as a philosopher.

+Nothing matters very much, and few things matter at all.